 It is no coincidence that every top coach you read about today, will talk about how important their coaching philosophy is and that they will always stick to it even if things are not going well.

 Remember if things are not working it is important not to give up on your philosophy and learn from your failures.
-Always think how can you continue what you’re doing but do it better.
+Always think about how can you continue what you’re doing but do it better.